rocksyne/kinetics-dataset-downloader/README.md

 # Warning!
 This scrip is not without bugs!

 This script downloads the Kinetics-600 dataset according to author guidelines (https://arxiv.org/pdf/1705.06950.pdf).
-This script downloads only 10 second long clip using the provided youtube video ID.
+This script downloads only ~10 second long clips using the provided youtube video ID.
 Some videos may be absent because they may have been taken off YouTube.

 # Pre-requisites ( dependencies )